What is Tympanoplasty?

 - Nasal congestion due to an upper respiratory infection or allergic reaction

-While a bad ear infection may be the cause of the rupture of the tympanic membrane, the perforation will also make the ear more susceptible to infection since the eardrum serves as a protection membrane keeping germs from entering the inner ear.
+While a severve ear infection may cause the tympanic membrane to rupture, perforation may also make the ear more susceptible to infection since the eardrum serves as a shield to keep germs from entering the inner ear.

-Whenever there are symptoms of pain, discharge or bleeding from the ear, or hearing loss, a doctor should be consulted since these symptoms may be the result of eardrum perforation.
-Sometimes, when the eardrum is perforated, the ossicles, or small bones behind the eardrum, are broken as well.
-When this happens, hearing loss may be severe.
-Eardrum perforation is diagnosed by an examination of the ear using an instrument known as an otoscope.
-A hearing test may be performed to evaluate whether the patient has sustained any hearing loss.
+With instances of ear of pain, discharge, bleeding, or hearing loss, Dr. Daneshrad in Torrence and Santa Monica, CA should be consulted.
+These symptoms may be the result of eardrum perforation and if left untreated can cause serious damage to the inner ear.
+Many times when the eardrum is perforated, the small bones behind the eardrum, or ossicles, break as well.
+When this happens, hearing loss may become severe.
+Dr. Daneshrad is able to diagnose an eardrum perforation by an examination of the ear using an instrument known as an otoscope.
+Dr. Daneshrad may also perform a hearing test to evaluate whether or not any hearing loss has occurred.

-There are actually several surgical procedures which may be done to repair the ear drum.
-All involve the surgeon making a cut either behind the ear or inside the ear canal and cleaning out any infected or dead tissue from the site.
-If there is only a small hole in the eardrum, the doctor may be able to perform a lesser procedure, called a myringoplasty, which involves placing special paper or gel over the damaged area.
-This surgery usually takes half an hour or less to perform.
-If the full tympanoplasty is necessary, the surgeon with patch the eardrum with a piece of the patient’s own tissue, usually taken from elsewhere on the ear.
-This procedure usually takes 2 to 3 hours.
-Over time the skin of the eardrum will grow over the repair.
+There are actually a number of different surgical procedures that may be done to repair the eardrum depending on what is best for the patient.
+After your examination with Dr. Daneshrad, he will be able to assess what procedure will be best for you.
+All of these surgical options involve making an incision behind the ear or inside the ear canal and cleaning out any infected or dead tissue from the site.
+If issue is just a small hole in the eardrum, Dr. Daneshrad may be able to perform a lesser procedure, called a myringoplasty, which involves placing special paper or gel over the damaged area.
+This treatment option typically lasts half an hour or less to perform.
+If a full tympanoplasty is necessary, a patch will be placed on the eardrum using a piece of your own tissue, usually taken from elsewhere on the ear.
+A full Tympanoplasty usually takes 2 to 3 hours.
+After the procedure, the skin of the eardrum will grow over the repair over time.

-In some cases, when the eardrum is perforated, there may be fractures of the small bones of the inner ear, called ossicles, as well.
-This happens frequently in children as a result of ear infections.
-When this occurs, the bones involved must be removed, repaired or replaced.
-If this surgery, called an ossuculoplasty, or ossicular reconstruction, is necessary, it is often performed at the same time as the eardrum repair.
+In some cases, when the eardrum is perforated, often with children, there may be fractures of the ossicles or small bones of the inner ear, as well.
+When this occurs, the broken bones must be removed, repaired or replaced.
+If this is the case, this surgery, also called ossuculoplasty, or ossicular reconstruction, it is often performed at the same time as the tympanoplasty.

-A tympanoplasty procedure is usually performed outpatient, meaning patients are able to return home later the same day.
+Tympanoplasty is usually performed as an outpatient procedure, meaning patients are able to return home later the same day.

 Risks Of Tympanoplasty

-While a tympanoplasty is considered a safe and effective procedure, there are risks associated with any type of surgical procedure.
-Risks of a tympanoplasty may include:
+While a tympanoplasty is considered a safe and effective procedure, like any type of surgery, there are risks.
+These risks may include:

 - Excessive bleeding